In this article, we will explain how to treat nausea and vomiting in cancer patients.

 Vomiting can be described as “throwing up” the content of the stomach due to abrupt contraction of stomach muscles that push the stomach contents out through mouth via esophagus (food pipe).
 Vomiting is a sign, that is it is visible to others.
-Vomiting may or may not preceded by nausea.
+Vomiting may or may not be preceded by nausea.

 Nausea and/or vomiting (N/V) are 2 of the most common and distressing side effects associated with cancer or its treatment.
 The N/V mostly occur simultaneously, but these are considered as 2 different problems in medical science.
 It is important to control both N/V in cancer patients so that they can remain compliant with their cancer treatment.
 Thus, cancer patients generally receive medicines that help in controlling N/V, also known as anti-emetics.

 Types of Nausea and Vomiting in Cancer patients

 The N/V are side effects that are subjective in nature and each individual’s experience of N/V is unique.
 With the same type and severity of disease, and with the same treatment, N/V may occur in an individual while it may not for the others due to different threshold levels of activation for vomiting center among different individuals.

 It can vary in intensity, duration, pattern, and response to treatment with anti-emetics.